 - Speaking of being social, promote your fundraiser on social media and consider creating a Facebook account for your fundraiser.

 - Invite your kid or teen to help with fundraising efforts.
 Not only will this empower your child to take action, but may even inspire them to start their own fundraiser in the future for any cause they care about.

-- More daycare fundraiser ideas include setting a clear fundraising goal, and posting regular fundraiser updates to keep donors in the loop.
+- More daycare fundraiser ideas include setting a clear fundraising goal, disclosing the chosen daycare provider, and posting regular fundraiser updates to keep donors in the loop.

 Real people using crowdfunding for childcare costs